 Analysis of Material

 In the first stanza of ‘Material’, the speaker begins by referring to her mother as a “hanky queen”.
-This is humours and lighthearted description that alludes to a very personal and individual preoccupation with “hankies,” or cloth tissues.
+This is a humorous and lighthearted description that alludes to a very personal and individual preoccupation with “hankies,” or cloth tissues.
 The speaker looks back on her past and remembers when the word “hanky” meant “a thing of cloth” and not a single-use piece of semi-soft paper from a plastic package.
 In the past, it was an item that meant a great deal more than it does now.
 It could not be bought in cheap stores and “late-night garages”.
 The imagery around the hanky of the past is quite different.

 It was, when the speaker was younger, associated with deep emotion and romanticism.
 This is seen through two images, the first of someone waving the hanky out a train window, as if bidding farewell, dramatically, to someone they love.
 The second refers to “mopping the corners of your grief”.
 This lovely phrase is a poetic way of saying it was used to wipe your tears and clean up the chaotic mess that is sorrow.